All articles published in the September 2015 issue.

 The ‘Wood and Armer’ equations are well established as a means of accounting for torsional moments in bridge slabs.
 In this article, a potential source of misinterpretation of the original equations is identified and corrected.
 The misinterpretation is shown not to have significant implications for design, but may be of consequence where the Wood and Armer equations have been used for assessment.
 A number of other inconsistencies are identified and a revised set of equations is proposed.

-In Timber Engineering Notebook (TEN) No. 21, the engineered wood product known as cross-laminated timber (CLT) was introduced.
-This latest article in the TEN series provides a more detailed introduction to the applications and use of CLT as a structural timber product, including structural benefits and benefits to the construction process.
+This article provides a more detailed introduction to the applications and use of CLT as a structural timber product, including structural benefits and benefits to the construction process.

 Synopses of the latest papers accepted for publication in the Institution's new research journal, Structures.
 Access to Structures is free to all during 2015.
 From 2016, Institution members will continue to receive free access as one of their membership benefits.
 The journal is available online at: www.elsevier.com/locate/structures